 Yes.
 Several students have friends who were admitted to the standard, on-campus University of Florida collegiate program.
-Students living at Ivy House can request specific roommates within PaCE, within the standard University of Florida campus program, or students who are beginning their college career at Santa Fe and transferring to University of Florida at a later date.
+Students living at Luxury Dorms Near UF can request specific roommates within PaCE, within the standard University of Florida campus program, or students who are beginning their college career at Santa Fe and transferring to University of Florida at a later date.

 Yes.
 Students can request specific students within the PaCE program.

-Ivy House is a private luxury residence hall.
+Luxury Dorms Near UF are private luxury residence halls.
 They are classified as residence halls by the United States Government, but they are not owned or associated with the University of Florida.
 They are true dorms and residence halls.